dswh/dsml_git_demo/README.md

 # dsml_git_demo

- Demonstration of how to get started with Git.
+Demonstration of how to get started with Git, GitHub and Open Source contribution.